garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 "My people are destroyed for lack of knowledge." — Hosea 4:6

-This shows how upside down we've become.
+I am astonished how upside down this country has become.
 As Paul warned: "They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator" (Romans 1:25).

 When you embrace what Christ actually wants—turning away from the world—you see America clearly.
 We are not in God's favor.
 We're a country where billions of Bibles have been printed throughout our history, yet we've chosen systematic disobedience anyway.